Capital | Policy Agenda

 “Startups funded by angel investors are 14 percent to 23 percent more likely to survive for the next 1.5 to 3 years and grow their employment by 40 percent relative to non-angel funded startups.
 Angel funding affects the subsequent likelihood of a successful exit, raising it by 10 percent to 17 percent.
 Having angel funding also seems to matter significantly for the ability of a firm to obtain follow-on financing.”

-Perhaps most importantly, whereas venture capital is typically invested during a later growth phase after initial financing has helped create a viable company, angel investors have emerged as the principal source of outside “seed” or early-stage funding critical to the formation, survival, and growth of new businesses – providing 90 percent of such capital once entrepreneurs have exhausted their own resources and those of family and friends.
+Perhaps most importantly, whereas venture capital is typically invested during a later growth phase, angel investors have emerged as the principal source of outside “seed” or early-stage funding critical to the formation, survival, and growth of new businesses – providing 90 percent of such capital once entrepreneurs have exhausted their own resources and those of family and friends.

-According to the Center for Venture Research (CVR), there are currently about 335,000 active angel investors in the United States.
+According to the Center for Venture Research (CVR), there are more than 422,000 active angel investors in the United States, nearly half of whom are women.
 According to the SEC, another 12 million American households meet accredited investor criteria.
 Most are likely unaware of what angel investing is and of the opportunity to participate in financing the next generation of great new companies.

 To be sure, angel investing is risky and not appropriate for every accredited investor.
 More than half of all angel investments lose money, and just 7 percent of all investments generate 75 percent of returns.
 But given the importance of angel investors to startups – and the importance of startups to economic growth and job creation – the formation and commitment of angel capital should be responsibly incentivized.
 If only 3 percent of the 12 million additional potential angels chose to allocate a portion of their financial portfolios to promising new companies launched in their cities and towns, the number of active angel investors would double to 650,000 – and, presumably, the amount of capital invested would double to $50 billion annually.